RussellDash332/Legwork/src/backend/README.md

     <img src="assets/index_2.png" width=50%>

-1. RTSP stream can be found at `rtsp://esp32cam-rtsp.local:554/mjpeg/1`.
+1. RTSP stream can be found at a link similar to `rtsp://esp32cam-rtsp.local:554/mjpeg/1`, do save it well.

 ### (Optional) Stage 2: Testing with VLC media player
 After stage 1, users can use **VLC media player** to test whether the setup is working by doing these steps below.
 This stage is optional.

-1. Once esp32 camera setup is complete, open **VLC media player**, go to the *Media* dropdown to select *Open network Stream*.
+1. Once esp32 camera setup is complete, open **VLC media player**, go to the *Media* dropdown to select *Open Network Stream*.

     <img src="assets/VLC_selection.png" width=30%>

-1. Insert the RTSP link [rtsp://esp32cam-rtsp.local:554/mjpeg/1](rtsp://esp32cam-rtsp.local:554/mjpeg/1) into the textbox.
+1. Insert the **RTSP link** into the textbox.
+Note that you may get a different RTSP link to the example given below.

     <img src="assets/VLC_input_rtsp_link.png" width=50%>